 Where the design community meets.

-Art Director Joined over 6 years ago
+Art Director Joined about 10 years ago

 Honestly, I see the team/culture/working environment dimension as being a lot more important than whatever the product or variety of products might be.
 So I'd hang my answer on that.
 And you really can't know either going into it.
 If the team and culture seem cool, I'd be willing to give it a shot.